Jaroměř: Geography

-The town lies at the confluence of the rivers Úpa, Metuje and Elbe.
-There is also the confluence of Metuje and Stará Metuje, which flows through the eastern part of the territory.
-There are several ponds in the municipal territory, the largest of them is Jaroměřský in the northern part.
+The town lies at the confluence of the rivers Elbe, Úpa and Metuje.
+There is also the confluence of the Metuje and Stará Metuje, which flows through the eastern part of the territory.
+There are several fishponds in the municipal territory; the largest of them is Jaroměřský in the northern part.

-In the area between the rivers Metuje and Stará Metuje is the Josefov Meadows Bird Reserve.
+In the area between the Metuje and Stará Metuje rivers is the Josefov Meadows Bird Reserve.
 It is home to many rare and endangered species of birds and amphibians thanks to its returning wetlands ecosystem.

 History

 The area around the local rivers was populated as early as 40,000 BC.
 The first written mention of Jaroměř is from 1126, when a fortress founded by Duke Jaromír is documented in the area of today's Church of Saint Nicholas.
 The village was probably promoted to a royal town by King Ottokar I of Bohemia and first referred to as a town in 1298.
 In 1307, it became a dowry town administered by Queen Elizabeth Richeza.

 During the Hussite Wars, the town surrounded to Hussites.
 In 1437, it became a dowry town of Queen Barbara of Cilli, but the citizens did not want to give up its privileges and submit to the Queen.
 Barbara pledged the town to King George of Poděbrady in 1445.
 At the end of the 15th century, the town was badly damaged by a fire.
 After it recovered, it suffered during the Thirty Years' War.
 Despite the war, several Renaissance and Baroque monuments were created here at this time.
 In 1791, Jaroměř became again a royal town.

-From 1780 to 1787, the Emperor Joseph II had built the imperial fortress Ples on the left bank of the Elbe and Metuje rivers to prevent the threat of a Prussian invasion.
-Later this conurbation took the name of Josefstadt (literally "Joseph's Town" or Josefov in Czech).
+From 1780 to 1787, Emperor Joseph II had built the imperial fortress Ples on the left bank of the Elbe and Metuje rivers to prevent the threat of a Prussian invasion.
+Later this conurbation took the name of Josefstadt (Josefov in Czech, literally "Joseph's Town").
 The fortress was never attacked and was closed in 1888.

 In the 19th century, industry and business developed in Jaroměř.
-The railroad was built in 1857.
+The railway was built in 1857.

 In 1948, the town of Josefov and the villages of Dolní Dolce and Jezbiny were incorporated into Jaroměř.

 Demographics

+Economy

+There are no major companies.
+The largest employers are the companies of Gumotex Automotive Jaroměř and Karsit, both manufacturers of automotive parts and both employing more than 250 people.

 Transport

 The D11 motorway runs west of the town.

+Jaroměř lies on the interregional railway lines Prague–Trutnov and Liberec–Pardubice.
+In addition, the town lies on the line from Hradec Králové to Svoboda nad Úpou.